arplaboratory/satellite-thermal-geo-localization/README.md

 ```

 ## Conda Environment Setup
 Our repository requires a conda environment.
-Relevant package is listed in ``env.yml``.
+Relevant packages are listed in ``env.yml``.
 Run the following command to setup the conda environment.
 ```
 conda env create -f env.yml
 ```